 Mobile speed enforcement

-Mobile speed enforcement is provided by West Yorkshire Police on behalf of West Yorkshire Casualty Prevention Partnership and operates in known casualty zones.
+Mobile speed enforcement is provided by the West Yorkshire Police Camera Enforcement Unit on behalf of West Yorkshire Safety Camera Partnership.

-The enforcement vehicles use equipment that is type approved by the Home Office.
-The equipment utilises a laser which operates effectively in a wide range of weather and light conditions, enabling enforcement throughout the year.
-Equipment is calibrated according to Home Office and manufacturers guidelines and checks are completed by specially trained operators prior to use.
+The enforcement vehicles use equipment that is type-approved by the Home Office.
+The equipment uses a laser which operates effectively in a wide range of weather and light conditions, enabling enforcement throughout the year.
+Equipment is calibrated according to Home Office and manufacturers requirements and checks are completed by the specially trained operators prior to use.

-The key purpose of a mobile enforcement is to reduce collisions.
+The key purpose of mobile enforcement is to prevent collisions.